CSCI-442-Mines/project-2-starter/README.md

 >
 > The provided starter code also implements `history` and `help` builtin
 > commands.
 It is not required that you implement these.
 You are free to
-> discard these commands if you don\'t want them.
+> discard these commands if you don't want them.

 Finally, builtin commands (`cd` and `exit`) do not need to work with pipelines of more than a single command, nor input or output files.